Stadthaus Team

 Photo: Nik Schölzel

-Her roots are in Brasil, Rio de Janeiro, where Adriana Junqueira-Brugger grew up and studied history and linguistics.
-In 2002 she came to Germany and styed, because of love.
-And she has achieved a lot.
-At kontiki, the art school for children and young adults, she introduced the students to the culture of indigenous peoples of her home country, she teaches Portuguese at Ulm University, and completed her training as art mediator at the Frauenakademie of vh Ulm.
-She works as an interpreter, city guide and as pedagogic staff at Kindermusem Neu-Ulm.
+Her roots are in Rio de Janeiro, Brasil, where Adriana Junqueira-Brugger grew up and studied history and linguistics.
+In 2002 she came to Germany and stayed because of love.
+At kontiki, an art school for children and young adults, she introduced the students to the culture of indigenous peoples of her home country, she teaches Portuguese at Ulm University, and completed her training as art mediator at the Frauenakademie of vh Ulm.
+She works as an interpreter, city guide and as pedagogic staff at Children's Museum Neu-Ulm.
 If you want to hear her talk, we recommend tuning in to radio free fm, where Adriana Junqueira-Brugger hosts the show ‘Carabelas’ – mostly in Portuguese.

 Dr. Raimund Kast